matloff/polyanNA/README.md

 # polyanNA

-Novel, **nonimputational**  methods for handling missing values in prediction applications.
+Novel, **nonimputational**  methods for handling missing values (MVs) in prediction applications.

 ## Overview

 The intended class of applications is regression modeling, at this time linear and generalized linear models (nonparametric/ML models to be included later).

-Our emphasis is on prediction, rather than on estimation of regression coefficients and the like.
+Unlike most of the MV literature, our emphasis is on prediction, rather than on estimation of regression coefficients and the like.
+This is important first because we are in the era of Big Data, which is prediction-oriented, but just as importantly, also because of the issue of assumptions.
+Most MV methods make strong assumptions, which are difficult or impossible to verify.
+We posit that the prediction context is more robust to the assumptions than is estimation.
+This would be similar to the non-MV setting, in which models can be rather questionable yet still have strong predictive power.

 To make things concrete, say we are regressing Y on a vector X of length
 p.
-We have data in a matrix D of n rows, thus of dimensions n X p.
+We have data in a matrix A of n rows, thus of dimensions n X p.
 Some of the elements of A are missing, i.e. are NA values in R.

 Note carefully that in describing our methods as being for regression